Back Pain and Back Pain Avoidance

 Which Complementary Therapies can help with Back Pain?

 If the back pain has come on suddenly and you are in constant pain then Acupuncture, Osteopathy, Structural Rebalancing and Massage are useful to quickly alleviate this.
 Ear Acupuncture is especially effective at cutting off pain signals to the brain providing immediate relief.
 Once the immediate pain has been relieved it is important to address the underlying tension or problems causing the pain.

-For this, or if the back pain comes and goes and you have had it for a while then the following therapies can all help: Acupuncture, Osteopathy, Massage, Craniosacral Therapy, Structural Rebalancing and Shiatsu.
-A lot of back pain is posture related and if this is the case then Alexander Technique can help you learn how to use your posture to prevent recurring back pain.
+For this, or if the back pain comes and goes and you have had it for a while then the following therapies can all help: Acupuncture, Osteopathy, Massage, Craniosacral Therapy, & Structural Rebalancing.
 For more information about each therapy please click on the therapy names.